Pret-a-LLOD/pret-a-llod-blog/blog_generator/inputs/content/posts/liseh-summer-school.md

 title: LiSEH Summer School
 slug: liseh-summer-school
 type: post
+summary:  John McCrae and Thierry Declerck lectured on the topic of linguistic linked open data at the Spring School on Linked Data and the Semantic Web for Humanities Research.
+In this course, they gave information about key technologies for the use ...

 John McCrae and Thierry Declerck lectured on the topic of linguistic linked open data at the [Spring School on Linked Data and the Semantic